deviator/drmi/README.md

 `class RMISkeleton(T) : RMICom` is server-side wrap, method `process` must be used in your event loop for dispatch process to real object.

-`class RMIStub(T) : T` is client-side wrap, it's use `RMICom` for sending messages and get's responses.
+`class RMIStub(T) : T` is client-side wrap, it's use `class RMIStubCom : RMICom` for sending messages and get's responses. `RMIStubCom` has `string caller() const @property` field for filling `caller` field in `RMICall`.

-Your interface methods must have serializable to `vibe.data.json.Json` paramters and return value.
+Your interface methods must have paramters and return value serializable to `vibe.data.json.Json`.

 Example:
 ```d